 Property taxes can be appealed and reassessed

-As much as 30-60% of property in the United States is actually over assessed.
+As much as 30-60% of property in the United States is actually over-assessed.
 This means that millions of homeowners are actually paying too much for their property taxes.

-Though you should not base your home buying decision on the possibility of getting your property tax rate reduced through an appeal, you should know that it’s an option.
+Though you should not base your home-buying decision on the possibility of getting your property tax rate reduced through an appeal, you should know that it’s an option.
 The best thing to do would be to consult with a real estate or property tax attorney who can give you realistic expectations around the property tax appeals process.

-Even if your appeal is not approved many counties have something like a board of review or similar body where you can essential “appeal the appeal.”
+Even if your appeal is not approved many counties have something like a board of review or similar body where you can essentially “appeal the appeal.”
 This independent review process may come back with a determination that your property is, indeed, over-assessed and should have a lower tax rate applied to your bill.

-Personally, I’ve appealed property taxes for both myself and relatives with successful results.
+Personally, I’ve appealed property taxes for both myself and my relatives with successful results.
 It’s definitely something you should not be scared of doing if you think you’re paying way too much.